Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Methodology

-Following the description in \cite{jack2010hypothetical}, we model biomarker levels to be a sigmoid-shaped function of the AD disease progression, with possible effects from other covariates as follows:
+Following the description in \cite{jack2013update}, we model biomarker levels as sigmoid-shaped functions of the AD disease progression as follows:

-where $\bX_{ij}$ is a $p$-dimensional vector denoting the $i$th patient's covariate information (including an intercept) at the $j$th visit, and $\bbeta_{k}$ is the $p$-dimensional biomarker-specific linear coefficient vector.
-Here, $f_{k}$ is a predetermined function parametrized by vector $\bgamma_{k}$, describing S-shaped biomarker trajectories along disease progression.
-In addition to correlation through the shared risk score, we allow biomarkers collected at the same visit to correlate with each other through the error term $\epsilon_{ijk}$.
-This is particularly relevant when multiple biomarkers are collected from the same domain of interest (e.g., Digit Symbol Substitution Test and Logical Memory delayed recall from the cognitive tests), as there are likely correlations due to shared measurement construct in addition to the shared underlying disease.
+where $\bX_{ij}$ is a $p$-dimensional vector denoting the $i$th participant's covariate information (including an intercept) at the $j$th visit, and $\bbeta_{k}$ is the $p$-dimensional biomarker-specific regression coefficient.
+In addition to the correlation through the shared disease progression, we allow biomarkers collected at the same visit to correlate with each other through the error term $\epsilon_{ijk}$.
+This is particularly relevant when multiple biomarkers are collected from the same domain of interest (e.g., Digit Symbol Substitution Test and Logical Memory delayed recall from the cognitive tests), as correlations likely exist due to the shared measurement construct in addition to the shared underlying disease.
 Specifically, let $\bepsilon_{ij\cdot} = (\epsilon_{ij1}, \dots, \epsilon_{ijK})^{\T}$.
 We assume that $\bepsilon_{ij\cdot} \sim N(0, \bSigma_{\epsilon})$, where $\bSigma_{\epsilon} = \bSigma(\sigma_1, \dots, \sigma_K, \bphi^{\T})$ is the variance-covariance matrix parametrized by the marginal variance parameters $\sigma_1, \dots, \sigma_K$ and a vector $\bphi$ depicting the correlation structure.

-We select link function $f_k$'s that reflect the biomedical hypothesis on biomarker progression.
 Without loss of generality, we also assume that the biomarkers have been transformed such that higher biomarker values are associated with greater AD disease progressions, indicating further disease progression.
-We use a logistic function to model $f_{k} (D_{ij}; \bgamma_{k})$ as follows:
+We then use a logistic function to formulate the Jack model's hypothesis on biomarker progression: